-I would also recommend traveling with probiotics that don’t need refrigerating.
+Probiotics: I would also recommend traveling with probiotics that don’t need refrigerating.
 They have helped me get back on track the times I have been sick, and I feel better when I take them.
-I use the Ultimate Flora 90 billion capsules for women, but the unisex version is here.
+I use the extremely compact Hyperbiotics Pro-15 probiotics, time release pearl capsules that have accompanied me for the last few years.
+They include some of the strains I wanted to be sure I got in my body.
 I realize not everyone is sold on probiotics and that’s fair, but as always I am sharing my experiences.
 For an overview of pros and cons of probiotics, see this piece by the University of California at Berkeley.

 Ultimately, when I am sick is when I feel loneliest as a solo traveler, so I am very grateful for technology that lets me chat with friends no matter where I am!

 I wanted to end this post with some of the books and sites I’ve gone to over and over again to further fuel my love of food.
 The first is practical, the rest are suggested for the beauty of the scenes they conjure in prose and photos.

 Books to Read

 How to Shit Around the World: a doctor’s advice about staying healthy as you travel, food and otherwise.
 Written with humor and joy, from someone who has been around the world.